 Sometimes I find it makes sense to record a single longer video using the iPhone’s camera options rather than recording it via Instagram’s Add Story options.
 However, even if you record a shorter video on the iPhone camera and subsequently add it as an Instagram story, you would find that Instagram story feature does not support full-size videos and you end up with cropped ones instead.
+(Users with Business accounts on Instagram can upload videos longer than 15 seconds on their Instagram stories.)
+Some users are faced with a technical issue when uploading videos as an Instagram story and the solution to a successful video upload largely has to do with compressing the video first.
 Here is my solution to uploading full-size videos as Instagram stories.

 In the following video, I would be splitting a 50-second video into 4 parts so it would still meet the time limit for the IG story.
 In order to do this, I would need to duplicate a 1 50-second video into three more.
 I do this by selecting the full-size video and choosing Duplicate.